susam/quickqwerty/README.md

 Commands
 --------
-At any point while typing in the input box, you can type a command.
-The following is a list of the supported commands along with a description of what the command does.
+At any point while typing in the input box, you can type an input command.
+The following is a list of the supported commands along with a description of what each command does.

   * restart
     - restart the current subunit